 Barry Hibbard started his real estate career with Karpe Real Estate in 1989 as a licensed sales person in the commercial and industrial division.
 The diverse aspects of Karpe’s real estate practice; sales, property management, land development, new home construction and hard money lending provided a strong knowledge base in all areas a real estate.
 In 1998, Barry joined the Tejon Ranch Company as the Director of Marketing and was later promoted to the Vice President for Commercial and Industrial Development.
 While at Tejon, he led the team responsible for development, marketing, sales and leasing of the 1,450-acre Tejon Commerce Center.
 During his 12 years with Tejon Ranch, he sold, leased or developed over 300 acres with 3.2 million square feet of industrial properties, and 90,000 square feet of freeway commercial/retail properties.
 In 2010, Barry started his own development and consulting firm, Central Valley Investments.
 His focus was intersection of Supply Chain/Goods Movement trends and industrial development.
 In 2011, Barry joined Newmark Grubb, one the leading commercial real estate firms in Bakersfield.
 His primary project is the new Silver Wings Commerce Center, a 115 acre mixed use business park at the Kern County Airport.
 Barry graduated Michigan State University where he was a member of the swim team.
 He is still a passionate Spartan Fan and he has continued his swimming by competing in the annual Alcatraz Swim in the San Francisco Bay.
 He received his Master of Business Administration from CSUB.
 Barry is active in the community, supporting children’s charities through the Police Activities League and the West Bakersfield Rotary Club.

-Scott Hurlbert joined the City of Shafter in 2005 as Information Technology Manager where he implemented city-wide technology improvements and spearheaded the Shafter Connect municipal fiber optic network project.
+Scott Hurlbert, recently retired, joined the City of Shafter in 2005 as Information Technology Manager where he implemented city-wide technology improvements and spearheaded the Shafter Connect municipal fiber optic network project.
 He assumed the duties of Assistant City Manager in 2009 and was promoted to City Manager in 2014.
 Shafter is a town of 18,000, located in California’s oil and agriculture rich southern San Joaquin Valley.
 The city has become a distribution and industry hub for the region through strategic planning and visionary leadership.
 Scott began his career in a start-up Civil Engineering firm specializing in subdivision and land development.
 With the advent of the personal computer, he began taking computer science courses and then joined a start-up software consulting firm in 1984.
 In 1987 he co-founded another technology consulting firm focused on petroleum, agriculture and education industry automation which he operated until 2005.
 Scott and his wife, Beverlee reside in Shafter and have one daughter.

 Sharlet M. Briggs, PhD has been interested in brain function and its impact communication and behaviors for over a quarter of a century.
 Emerging research from brain-imaging studies have opened a new window into organizational performance.
 She uses her expertise in community presentations, facilitating business groups, providing seminars and workshops, and counseling leaders.
 Having been affiliated with healthcare for most of her career, she understands the challenges, roadblocks, and opportunities faced by business leaders in the challenging arena of healthcare.
 Briggs has an earned Masters in Counseling and an earned doctorate in Christian Clinical Psychology.
 Dr. Briggs is Chief Operating Officer for San Joaquin Community Hospital, affiliated with the Adventist Health System.
 An infectious “this-can-be-done-it’s-not-as-hard-as-you-think” attitude and the ability to empower individuals to change their perception and as a result change their realities, has made her a sought-after speaker, mentor and author.
 Passionate about positive contribution that brain-function information can make when practically applied, Briggs speaks nationally and internationally.
 A published author of articles and books and guest appearance on TV and radio on subjects for health and the brain.